deployo/deployo.github.io/content/_index.md

   call_to_action: Create Account For Free
 meta:
   description: A web based shell execution tool that uses SSH to connect to your servers.
 Simplify your deployments or remote shell executions.
+overview:
-overview: Deployo is a web based shell execution tool that allows you to execute over SSH with a button click.
-It is perfectly suited for personal projects, freelancers or small companies looking to speed up their remote tasks.
+  title: Execute commands over SSH with a button click.
+  summary: It is perfectly suited for personal projects, freelancers or small companies looking to speed up their remote tasks.
-overview_image: /img/demo.gif
 screenshot: /img/frame-chrome-mac.png
 call_to_action: Create Account For Free
 features: